 Please always help keep the area clean and bins free from trash.
 Only place compostables in the toters.
 Do not leave food scraps on the ground.
 Thank you for ensuring that these programs continue to be a success.

 - The Recycling Center during open hours only (Tuesdays & Thursdays 4pm-7:30pm and Saturdays 9am-4pm).
 We are closed to the public at all other times.

 - The Cambridge Community Center at 5 Callender St also accepts food scraps from residents only.
 The toters for compost are kept on the Howard St side of the building.

-- St. Peters Field Parking lot off Sherman Street.
-Collection bins are behind the shed and available to Cambridge residents 24 hours a day.
+- New St parking lot for Danehy Park.
+(Note these were moved from the St. Peters Field Parking lot off Sherman St).
+Collection bins are available to Cambridge residents 24 hours a day.
 Always place food scraps in the correct bins and replace the carabiners afterward to keep the bins closed.

 - Whole Foods at 115 Prospect St accepts food scraps from customers.
 The toters are kept in the rear of the parking lot.

 No yard waste, soup, liquids or grease.
 Collect food waste in a reusable container like a kitty litter bucket.
 You can line the container with a compostable bag (i.e. Biobag sold at Whole Foods), paper bag or plastic bag.
 If you use a plastic bag, please empty it into the toters and bring the dirty plastic bag home to dispose with your household trash.

 - Coffee grounds, filters & tea bags

 - Grains & baked goods

 - Meat, fish, bones, cheese (Please wrap in newspaper or paper bags)